isomerpages/moh-vaccinegov/pages/health-advisory.md

 **On the day of vaccination**

-* Wear short sleeved or loose clothes
+* Wear short sleeved or clothes where the sleeves can be rolled up
 * Bring your ID (NRIC/FIN/Student Pass)
-* Stay hydrated, do not come on an empty stomach, and avoid strenuous exercise
+* Drink plenty of water and eat something before going for your vaccination, and avoid strenuous exercise
 <br/>

 **After vaccination**